Bklieger/CodeWizard/README.md

 | **Cloud** | Vercel, Firebase, Clerk, Stripe |

 CodeWizard can also look up other libraries from the database of about 30,000 on Context7.

 ---

-## Configuration

-### API Key Setup

-1. Get a Groq API key from [console.groq.com](https://console.groq.com/keys)
-2. Click the settings button in the app
-3. Enter your API key and save

-### Model Selection

-CodeWizard defaults to `moonshotai/kimi-k2-instruct` but supports any OpenAI-compatible model.
-You can modify the model in the settings or in the API route.

----